-Before starting work on your entry, visit our website to familiarise yourself with this year's challenge, category criteria and guidance provided.
-Consider carefully if your research project aligns with the challenge and which of the categories your entry would best fit into.
+Before starting work on your entry, visit our website or the competition portal to familiarise yourself with this year's focus, categories, criteria and guidance provided.
+Consider carefully if your research project aligns with the focus and which of the categories your entry would best fit into.